juswannaCry/juswannaCry/README.md

 - 👋 Hi, I’m @juswannaCry
-- 👀 I’m interested in Cyber security
+- 👀 I’m interested in Cybersecurity
 - 🌱 I’m currently learning Cybersecurity
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...